nightconcept/boba-site/project/boba-learn.md

 ### Multiple Declarations

 You can declare multiple variables of the same type on a single line.
+This is a convenient shorthand, but declaring each variable on its own line is also perfectly fine and often easier to read.

 ```boba
 var x, y, z: number = 1, 2, 3